jarzt-pham/emissions-inventory-futureproof/README.md

    Install [here](https://dev.mysql.com/downloads/installer/)

-   > If you have Docker, you can skip this step, in a [docker-compose.yaml](./docker-compose.yaml), I have wrote a mysql.
+   > If you have Docker, you can skip this step, in a [docker-compose.yaml](./docker-compose.yaml), I have written a mysql container.

 ---